tidymodels/tidymodels.org/README.md

 * [`find/`](find/): these files make up the find page, linked from the top navbar and resource stickies.
 Each of these pages is an `.qmd` file.

+## Quarto profiles

+This repo uses two Quarto profiles to split behavior between local and CI rendering:

+- `_quarto-local.yml` (default): used when rendering locally.
+Defines post-render scripts such as `post-render.R`.
+- `_quarto-production.yml`: used in CI via `QUARTO_PROFILE: production` in `publish.yml`.
+Disables post-render scripts since CI serves pages from the freeze cache.

+When adding a script that should only run locally, add it to `_quarto-local.yml`.
+If it should run in CI, add it to `_quarto-production.yml` and ensure the workflow installs the needed dependencies.

 ## Workflow

 * To add a new post to `learn/`, add a new folder with a `index.qmd` file in it and adapt the YAML header from an existing post.
 If new packages are required to run this post, then add them to the `packages` object in `installs.R`.